|THE FUTURE OF ELMWOOD PARK ZOO|

 Nature Play & Outdoor Classroom

 The new Nature Play & Outdoor Classroom will be an avant-garde learning facility within the zoo that will play host to casual groups and classrooms alike as they explore the sciences in a natural setting.
-If fully funded, EPZ will be happy to offer Quest for the Best Foundation the naming rights to the Nature Play Classroom!
+If fully funded, EPZ will be happy to offer Hess Foundation the naming rights to the Nature Play Classroom!

 Interested in learning more about the zoo's master plan?
 Take a look at our expanded non-finalized Master Plan Map by clicking the button below.